5c0tt/bashisms/bashisms.md

     killall -1 Dock

 ## `spindump` Debugging Crashed Applications
-[`spindump`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/Manpages/man8/spindump.8.html) is an application that when another application is stuck and nee qui `apindump` will eventually be called.
+[`spindump`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/Manpages/man8/spindump.8.html) is an application that when another application is stuck and needs quitting, `spindump` will eventually be called.
 It usually is called automatically, according to the man page, a sample of the offending/stuck app are stored at:

     /Library/Logs/DiagnosticReports/